This post was most recently updated on August 21st, 2023

 First, before we figure out how to deal with negative thoughts, it would be best to understand what thoughts are considered negative.
 Perhaps thoughts of fear, anger, bitterness, doubt, jealousy, ill-will, and hatred—basically, anything that makes you feel bad inside—give you sadness and helplessness.

 While working as a blogger, there are times when I can’t stop comparing myself to others.
 Even though it’s something I can overcome after blogging for a year, there will be days when I doubt myself and feel jealous.

 Then, how do you get rid of negative thoughts?
 How do you deal with negative thoughts on a daily basis?
 If only it were so easy to avoid negative thoughts!

 However, I got a lot of stress after starting to work from home, and like anything else, to avoid negative thoughts, you need to practice.
 Practicing positivity!

 Pause and take a break

-But, when I’m stuck with words or need to analyze some terms, I start to feel anxious if I can’t finish it within the estimated timeframe.
+But when I’m stuck with words or need to analyze some terms, I start to feel anxious if I can’t finish it within the estimated timeframe.
 That feeling of anxiety made me start to think negatively.
-In the end, I realize that I need a certain amount of time with my thought and take a break from focusing on it and move on with my day.
+In the end, I realize that I need a certain amount of time with my thoughts, take a break from focusing on them, and move on with my day.

 It’s human nature to dwell on negative thoughts and neglect the positive ones.
 If you found yourself thinking negatively about your actions or personality, take a moment to stop and think about something you like about yourself.
 The more you practice focusing on your strengths or things you’re good at and not dwelling on mistakes you’ve made, the easier it will be to feel positive about yourself.